 And are your subscribers likely to share your videos around?

 But if you want to get as many views to your new videos as possible.
-If you want to get as many peeps visiting your channel and hitting that subscriber button, you’ve got to do some marketing and promo work yourself.
+If you want to get as many peeps visiting your channel and hitting that subscribe button, you’ve got to do some marketing and promo work yourself.

-Whack your latest video up on all your other social networking sites, Facebook, Google+, LinkedIn and Twitter.
+Whack your latest video up on all your other social networking sites, Facebook, Google+, LinkedIn, and Twitter.

-I know Facebook prefers it if you upload the video content on their platform instead of sharing a YouTube link, so perhaps you could do that, then link to the original video in your YouTube channel.
+I know Facebook prefers it if you upload the video content on their platform instead of sharing a YouTube link, so perhaps you could do that, then link to the original video on your YouTube channel.

 Where ever you are online, where ever you have an audience, promote your video there.

-Don’t forget to cross promote your videos as well.
+Don’t forget to cross-promote your videos as well.
 Here are some ideas for promoting your videos on social and content platforms: